 Heroku Connect is a data synchronization service for Salesforce and Heroku Postgres.
-While it offers a way to integrate Salesforce data into custom applications, its pricing model is complex and can become prohibitively expensive.
+While it offers a way to integrate Salesforce data into custom applications, heroku pricing 2026 is far from straightforward - the full cost includes Connect plans, Heroku Postgres pricing, and Dyno infrastructure that stack up quickly.
 This article provides a clear heroku connect pricing breakdown, covering its opaque tiers, numerous potential hidden costs, and technical strategies for achieving significant savings.

 Heroku Connect operates as a Heroku add-on that enables bi-directional data synchronization between a Salesforce organization and a Heroku Postgres database.
 This allows developers to build apps on the Heroku platform that can leverage Salesforce data with the flexibility of SQL [3].